- System requirements

 $ which flutter

-macOS supports developing Flutter apps in iOS, Android, and the web (technical preview release).
+macOS supports developing Flutter apps for iOS, Android, macOS itself and the web.
 Complete at least one of the platform setup steps now, to be able to build and run your first Flutter app.

 To develop Flutter apps for iOS, you need a Mac with Xcode installed.